mjlemay/loremeister/README.md

 # loremiester
-An API to access Wasterlander Lore
+**An API to access Wasterlander Lore**

+This is an API app that allows users to signup, login, and create characters, tribes, and share their stories via an JSON object interface.